 ADVERT

-Click on the above advert to find out more about the exceptional Alpha R Cubed 'Behavioural Performance Coaching Programme'.
-This powerful programme is used by many leading Hedge Funds and Investment Banks to help develop and improve their peoples risk taking capabilities.
+Funds and Investment Banks to help develop and improve their peoples risk taking capabilities.
 Alternatively email info@alpharcubed.com.

-Developing superior 'Cognitive Skills and 'Better Behavioural Practices' is the antidote!
+__________________________________________________________________________________ Developing superior 'Cognitive Skills and 'Better Behavioural Practices' is the antidote!

 It is incredibly difficult to know when you are in a situation where ‘Cognitive dissonance’ is occurring.
 Daniel Kahneman calls it correctly when he says “We're blind to our blindness.
 We have very little idea of how little we know.
 We're not designed to.”

-ognitive dissonance, but it can certainly reduce, limit and mitigate the damage.
+The best way to avoid ‘Cognitive dissonance’ is to preempt it by developing better behavioural practices.
+This may not stop every single occurrence of cognitive dissonance, but it can certainly reduce, limit and mitigate the damage.
 In my recent article, 'The 10 Major Behavioural Traits of Highly Successful Traders ', trait number 5 emphasized 'Humility and Humbleness': Humble traders are less likely to fall victim to their ‘Ego’, and thus less likely to be seriously impacted by ‘Cognitive Dissonance’.

 __________________________________________________________________________________